Shubhankitsirvaiya/Airbnb/README.md

 --Marketing + Discounts (People can travel extra to stay here).

-For more details, please see comments in code.
+For more details, please see comments in code and refer the colab notebook 'Complete Colab notebook'.
 If you want to use this code in your lab but need help ,please feel free to comment on this file and on colab notebook.

 Thanks for Reading me!!!